matthew-samyn/us-income/README.md

 ### 5. Modeling a balanced dataset.
 What I'm noticing is that the model is always having problems predicting "1".
 The dataset is also very unbalanced, meaning a lot more datapoints with target "0".
-This shows the distribution on the data, containing 48842 rows:
+This shows the distribution on the data:

 ![](Visuals/Distribution_classes.png)

 By copying the rows that have as target "1", I can obtain a much more balanced dataset.
-The result is I now have a dataset with 72216 rows, but almost evenly distributed:

 ![](Visuals/Even_distribution_classes.png)